hanayong/HackerRank-Python/README.md

 # HackerRank-Python
-HackerRank site provide getting your skills certified.
+HackerRank site can provide getting your skills certified and practice skills available with many langugage.
 So i should start it. and i'll share my source code in here.